Sustainability in Computing Education

 Sustainability is often either forgotten or only mentioned briefly, without deeper reflection or connection to the topic.
 To help increase focus on this, we want to highlight that writing about sustainability not only demonstrates the ability to think critically—thereby raising the quality of the master’s thesis—but also provides an advantage in the job market, where sustainability is becoming an increasingly important issue.

-To make it easier to integrate sustainability into master’s theses, it is crucial to gain a deeper understanding of what sustainability entails, as well as to use models like SusAF (Sustainability Awareness Framework) to structure the analysis.
+To make it easier to integrate sustainability into Bachelor’s and Master’s theses, it is crucial to gain a deeper understanding of what sustainability entails, as well as to use relevant frameworks like SusAF (Sustainability Awareness Framework) to structure the analysis.

-What do the course descriptions for master's theses say?
+What do the course descriptions for Bachelor’s and Master’s theses say?

-The course description for, among others, master's theses in Computer Science and Informatics emphasizes reflection on the theses’ relevance to sustainable development, where students are to assess how the thesis relates to the UN Sustainable Development Goals.
+The course descriptions for Bachelor’s and Master’s thesis at IDI emphasize reflection on the theses’ relevance to sustainable development, where students are to assess how the thesis relates to the UN Sustainable Development Goals.
+For instance, the course descriptions for Master’s theses in Computer Science and Informatics phrase it the following way:

 Printout regarding sustainability requirements in master’s theses.
 Image with text.